jeremy-allen/rstudio-release-notes-table/README.md

 # rstudio-release-notes-table
-Produces a filterable table of RStudio release notes
+Produces a dashboard of filterable tables of RStudio release notes